jinxicat/Animations/README.md

 Known Errors:
   -This optimization approach works, but is flawed because a smaller "FUTURE_PERIOD_PREDICT" parameter almost always results in a smaller MSE.
 In other words, this   approach is biased because a smaller prediction period generally results in a smaller error.

   -MSE can be biased sometimes.
-In semi-technical terms: The mean squared error between to curves can be close to zero if they are "mirrored images" of one another.
+In semi-technical terms: The mean squared error between two curves can be close to zero if they are "mirrored images" of one another.

 Uses:
   -Planning to use this technique for generating a FFT extrapolation sequence as a Deep Learning feature column